satyasairay/Volunteer-Coordination-Platform/docs/FIELD_WORKER_VILLAGE_MAP_ENHANCEMENTS_OCT30.md

-# Field Worker Village & Map Enhancements (Oct 30, 2025)
+ï»¿# Field Worker Village & Map Enhancements (Oct 30, 2025)

 ## Overview
 - Enabled block coordinators to submit field workers for villages that are not yet stored in the database.